-Axial adjustment of the rotor is not required.
-On sizes 32 to 200 the correct axial Axial position of rotor position of the rotor is achieved by spacer discs 551.1 on the side of the bearing (or angular contact ball bearings) in bearing housing 350.1.
+Axial position of rotor Axial adjustment of the rotor is not required.
+On sizes 32 to 200 the correct axial position of the rotor is achieved by spacer discs 551.1 on the side of the bearing (or angular contact ball bearings) in bearing housing 350.1.
 The total thickness of the spacer sleeves is 1.6 mm.
 On size 250 the correct position of the rotor is achieved directly by the bearing housing.

-Cover bolt tightening Cover bolts 901.1 (or 914.4 on oil-lubricated bearings) must be tightened in torque diagonally opposite sequence to the following torques:
+Cover bolt tightening Cover bolts 901.1 (or 914.4 on oil-lubricated bearings) must be tightened in diagonally opposite sequence to the following torques: